DevDokus/Redm-PluginBundle/README.md

 ```

 # More will be added soon!
-As I am developing more scripts, I will be adding
+As I am developing more scripts, I will be adding     <br>
 then to this bundle pack!
-If changes or extentions
+If changes or extentions  <br>
-are made to the Standalone plugin, they will also
+are made to the Standalone plugin, they will also  <br>
 be made in this bundle pack.
-Check this page
+Check this page  <br>
-regularly if you want to stay up to date of all the
+regularly if you want to stay up to date of all the  <br>
 new plugins!

 # My other RedM scripts